nhx-finance/sdk-server/README.md

 docker run -d -p 3001:3001 nhx-sdk-server
 ```

+### API Authentication

+This server uses API key authentication to secure protected endpoints.
+The API key is stored securely in **Azure Key Vault** and is only accessible to authenticated servers that have been granted access.

+#### Public Endpoints

+The following endpoints are publicly accessible and do not require authentication:

+- `GET /api/token` - Get token information
+- `GET /health` - Health check endpoint

+#### Protected Endpoints

+All other API endpoints require API key authentication.
+These endpoints can only be called by authenticated servers that have the API key stored in Azure Key Vault:

+- `POST /api/token/transfer` - Transfer tokens
+- `GET /api/balance/*` - Balance-related endpoints
+- `POST /api/mint/*` - Minting endpoints
+- `POST /api/reserve/*` - Reserve-related endpoints
+- `GET /api/role/*` - Role management endpoints
+- `POST /api/role/*` - Role management endpoints

+#### Network-Level Security

+In addition to API key authentication, the server is protected by network-level security measures on the VPS:

+- **Firewall Configuration**: A firewall is configured on the VPS to restrict access to the port on which this server is running.
+Only whitelisted IP addresses are allowed to connect to protected endpoints.

+- **IP Restrictions**: IP address restrictions are enforced at the firewall level, ensuring that only authorized servers with approved IP addresses can reach the protected API endpoints.
+This provides an additional layer of security beyond API key authentication.

+- **Defense in Depth**: This multi-layered security approach combines:
+  1. Network-level IP filtering (firewall)
+  2. Application-level API key authentication
+  3. Secure key storage in Azure Key Vault

+This ensures that even if an API key were compromised, unauthorized IP addresses would still be blocked by the firewall, providing robust protection for sensitive operations.

 ### Environment Variables

 The server uses the following environment variables:

 - PORT: The port to listen on
+- API_KEY: The API key for authenticating requests (stored in Azure Key Vault in production)
 - ACCOUNT_ID: The account ID to use for the server
 - PRIVATE_KEY: The private key to use for the server
 - KESY_TOKEN_ID: The token ID to use for the server